Beamlink/CellularNetworkTester/README.md

 Once the setup is done, on your system, create a bash file and copy the raw contents of ** rpi/lte_test.sh ** onto the file.

 Things to keep in mind-
+- Have root priviledges before entering any commands
 - It is essential to start by unloading the option and qmi_wwan driver and then forcefully load the qmi module to utilize the qmi_wwan
 - Changing the default MTU from 1500 to 1430 is crucial to avoid any qmi call failed errors
 - Do not put the wlan down if you are connected through SSH

+## Test your tester

+To check if the connectivity to the internet is established via qmi_wwan use can perform a ping test by forcefully direct traffic through wwan interface to any desired internet IP address.
+Refer to [ssh_ltetest.sh](ssh_ltetest.sh).